cirruslabs/cirrus-ci-docs/docs/examples.md

 if __name__ == '__main__':
     unittest.main()
 ```

-1. Add this to your `.cirrus.yml`:
+Next, add this to your `.cirrus.yml`:

 ```yaml
 unittest_with_cool_annotations_task:
   # feel free to rename the task